 All full-time students currently attending classes at St. Lawrence College can self-print their T2202A from slc.me on or after February 28.
 The T2202A will be sent by mail on or before February 28 to all other students who qualify.

 3. How do I access the online T2202A form?

 Current full-time students only can access, save and/or print your T2202A from slc.me on and after February 28.
 Click on the Fees icon to access the form.
 T2202A forms are prepared for students who have paid more than $100 in eligible fees for eligible courses beginning and ending in a particular calendar year.
 Certain administrative and ancillary fees are not eligible for tax deduction.

 slc.me is the St. Lawrence College web portal and is your personalized access to web services.
 Once you login you can access the Fees icon where you will locate your T2202A under Account Inquiry.

 5. What if I am unable to login to slc.me?

 Contact IT services at ext.
 1000 or email@example.com. **NOTE: CURRENT FULL-TIME STUDENTS WILL BE ABLE TO ACCESS THE ONLINE T2202A.**

 6. How can students who don’t have access to the web obtain a form if they need it?

-Current full-time students can access slc.me and their My HUB account from any computer in the St. Lawrence College libraries or computer labs that have a web browser.
+Current full-time students can access slc.me from any computer in the St. Lawrence College libraries or computer labs that have a web browser.
 You can also request a copy from Student Services (Brockville and Cornwall students) or your Academic School (Kingston students) by providing appropriate identification.
 There will be a $10 charge for this service.
 Current full-time students who have an slc.me account can self-print their T2202A from slc.me.
 All others will be mailed to the address on file.

 7. Do I have to submit my T2202A form with my income tax submission?